Responding to the climate challenge

 The Group’s climate strategy is based on two objectives for reducing greenhouse gas (GHG) emissions in line with the Paris Agreement:

-• reduce the GHG emissions related to energy consumption in its operations (scopes 1 and 2) by 60% by 2030, compared to 2016;
+• reduce by 60% in absolute terms the GHG emissions related to energy consumption in its operations (scopes 1 and 2) by 2030, compared to 2016;

-• reduce by 60% the GHG emissions related to the consumption of products sold per euro of sales (scope 3) by 2030, compared to 2016.
+• reduce by 45% in absolute terms the GHG emissions related to the consumption of products sold per euro of sales (scope 3) by 2030, compared to 2016.

 Rexel’s targets were validated by the Science Based Targets initiative (SBTi) on two occasions, in 2018 and more recently in July 2022, thereby gaining recognition for the credibility of its targets and the trajectory the Group has set to achieve them.

 Rexel leads the way in building the next energy world